KayleeWild/goalness/README.md

-# GoalTracker App
+# Goalness

-GoalTracker is a React Native app built with Expo and TypeScript that helps users set and track personal goals.
+Goalness is a React Native app built with Expo and TypeScript that helps users set and track personal goals.
 Users can browse goal templates, learn why they matter, and add them to their homepage for daily tracking.
+The name "goalness" comes from a blend between the words goal and wellness.

 ## ✨ Features